Water supply and sanitation in Nigeria: Lagos

-Nigeria's largest city, Lagos state is surrounded by water from the sea and a lagoon. the total estimated percentage of clean water supply in the city is about 81.32%.
-But since the raw water in the lagoon is too polluted, the city gets its water from the Ogun and Owo rivers.
+Nigeria's largest city, Lagos state is surrounded by water from the sea and a lagoon.
+The total estimated percentage of clean water supply in the city is about 81.32%.
+However, since the raw water in the lagoon is too polluted, the city gets its water from the Ogun and Owo rivers.
 The city's oldest water treatment plant, located in Iju on the Ogun River, was built in 1910.
 It was expanded in stages to 45m gallons per day.
 Another smaller plant was built at Ishashi on the Owo River in the 1970s.

 The biggest plant so far was commissioned in 1991 in Adiyan with a capacity of 70m gallons per day.
 It also draws from the Owo River.
 There are also seven mini-waterworks drawing from local sources with a combined capacity of 18m gallons per day.
 The Lagos Water Corporation states that the water produced in the plant meets the highest standards, and that it supplies "safe drinking water in sufficient and regular quantity to over 12.5 million people in Lagos State".

 LASWARCO (Lagos Water Corporation) also embarked on a study tour of the National water supply and sanitation council in Zambia in order to resolve the basic factors responsible for water supply and sanitation crisis and required ways in solving the problem.
 However, water is often contaminated in the distribution network and people distrust tap water quality.
 Electricity supply interruptions prevent treatment plants from operating continuously.
 However, a dedicated 12.15 MW power plant was under construction in 2012 to supply power to the Adiyan, Iju and Akute water treatment plants.

 Households also source water from numerous private shallow wells.
-Or households rely on street vendors, creating a thriving market for “sachet water”, purified water packaged in polyethylene pouches.
+Or households rely on street vendors, creating a thriving market for "sachet water", purified water packaged in polyethylene pouches.
 Water vendors called Mairuwa sell water from tanks and drums on carts, which is sometimes sold to other vendors that carry water in buckets or gerry cans.
 Access to water provided by the state Water Corporation is 'metropocentric' i.e., centred around the metropolis.

 Due to inadequate supply to in the society, people revolted on getting water from any source for domestic use.
 40% of homes depends on well for domestic use; 32% on vendors for their water; 7% of homes depends on public boreholes and 19% on tankers, river/streams and rain water which isn't available in dry season.